 Three hours a week.
-Professor McKinney.
+PROFESSOR MCKINNEY.

-B. HISTORICAL SURVEY OF ENGLISH LITERATURE.

--This course is intended as a general basis for all electives in English.
+B. HISTORICAL SURVEY OF ENGLISH LITERATURE.-This course is intended as a general basis for all electives in English.

-The literary history of the English people, from the beginnings to the Victorian Age, is given in lectures and by required collateral reading.
+The literary history of the English people, from the beginnings to the nineteenth century, is given in lectures and by required collateral reading.

 First Semester: The origins; Beowulf (in translation); the Arthurian legends; Chaucer.
 Frequent written reports.
+Two hours a week.

 Second Semester: Development of non-dramatic poetry from the Middle English period to the nineteenth century.
-Special stress is laid on the Renaissance, the Queen Anne period, and the Romantic movement.
+Special stress on the Renaissance, the Queen Anne period, and the Romantic movement.
 Copious readings both in class and privately.
 Poetics.
 Frequent written reports.
 Required of Sophomores.
 Two hours a week.
-Professor Armistead.

-C. OUTLINE STUDY OF THE ENGLISH DRAMA.- The development of the English Drama from the Miracle Play to the present time.
+PROFESSOR ARMISTEAD.
+C. OUTLINE STUDY OF THE ENGLISH DRAMA.-The development of the English Drama from the Miracle Play to the present time.
+Two hours a week.
+Open to students who have completed A and B. PROFESSOR MCKINNEX.

-PROFESSOR MCKINNEY.

-D. Shakespeare.-Survey of his life and work, with close study of at least six of his plays.
+D. SHAKESPEARE.-Survey of his life and work, with close study of at least six of his plays.
 This is followed by careful reading of a number of his plays and those of his contemporaries, for the purpose of showing his place among the Elizabethan dramatists.

 PROFESSOR MCKINNEY.

-E. Poetry of the Nineteenth Century.-This course is intended to afford opportunity for detailed work in the life and theories of these poets, with especial reference to Wordsworth, Shelley, Tennyson, and Browning.
+E. POETRY OF THE NINETEENTH CENTURY.-This course is intended to afford opportunity for detailed work in the life and theories of these poets, with especial reference to Wordsworth, Shelley, Tennyson, and Browning.
 Briefer readings from Keats, Rosetti, Morris, and Swinburne.

-PROFESSOR MCKINNEY.

-F. The Development of the Novel.-The history of English fiction is given in lectures and by assigned collateral reading.
+PROFESSOB MCKINNEY.
+F. THE DEVELOPMENT OF THE NOVEL.-This history of English fiction is given in lectures and by assigned collateral reading.
 Representative novels of the nineteenth century and of the present day are read, reported on, and discussed.